brandon-feder/old-website/_projects/research-proj.md

 gradient_end: "#5862ff"
 ---

+<span>**Update 6/27/22:** *While I am still participating in my schools research project, this description of the project has changed enough that this page deserves a rewrite.
+This is a project for later.*</span>

 I am participating in my school’s (Princeton International School of Math and Science [PRIMS]) research program.
 In this program we are given two years to do research in some STEM field that we are interested in.

 I am researching an area of mathematical-logic which studies relationships between formal languages using tools from abstract algebra and category theory.